 Online Satellite Draft Attendance

 All Terminator Tournament draft schedules will be posted on the FFPC website.
-For Players – By Players, LLC is not responsible for any loss or liability incurred by any participants or co-managers due to the rescheduling of any or all events.
-At its sole discretion, For Players – By Players, LLC reserves the right to terminate any FFPC Satellite Leagues at any time prior to its completion due to any acts of God, natural disasters, terrorism, change in applicable law, interruption in the NFL season (including strikes, lockouts and/or use of replacement players), or failure or ceasing of operations by our fantasy league management platform.
-In the event that For Players – By Players, LLC terminates the FFPC, all entry fees would be returned to the entrants.
+FFPC, LLC. is not responsible for any loss or liability incurred by any participants or co-managers due to the rescheduling of any or all events.
+At its sole discretion, FFPC, LLC. reserves the right to terminate any FFPC Satellite Leagues at any time prior to its completion due to any acts of God, natural disasters, terrorism, change in applicable law, interruption in the NFL season (including strikes, lockouts and/or use of replacement players), or failure or ceasing of operations by our fantasy league management platform.
+In the event that FFPC, LLC. terminates the FFPC, all entry fees would be returned to the entrants.

-The Terminator Tournament season begins on Thursday, September 6th, 2018 and ends on Monday, December 24th, 2018, which is the first 16 weeks of the NFL regular season.
-If the NFL changes its season for any reason, For Players – By Players, LLC reserves the right to amend its FFPC league structure accordingly.
+The Terminator Tournament season begins on Thursday, September 5th, 2019 and ends on Monday, December 23rd, 2019, which is the first 16 weeks of the NFL regular season.
+If the NFL changes its season for any reason, FFPC, LLC. reserves the right to amend its FFPC league structure accordingly.
 Any regular season NFL games that take place prior to the FFPC drafts WILL count towards Week 1 point scoring in the FFPC regular season.
 If the NFL plays any games with replacement players during a formal league strike or lockout, statistics from those games shall not count for the purposes of this competition.

-For Players – By Players, LLC uses its league management service to handle scheduling, blind bidding, transactions, win-loss records, etc. FFPC uses game statistics provided by SportRadar data feed which will be our basis for scoring.
+FFPC, LLC. uses its league management service to handle scheduling, blind bidding, transactions, win-loss records, etc. FFPC uses game statistics provided by SportRadar data feed which will be our basis for scoring.
 Elias Sports Bureau will often have minor scoring changes during the season.
 FFPC will automatically have the league management software make stat changes as they occur.
-For Players – By Players, LLC will act as the commissioner of the overall event and will have final say over all decisions related and regarding the Fantasy Football Players Championship.
-Entrants warrant that they are familiar with the workings of Elias Sports Bureau and SportRadar, and agree not to hold For Players – By Players, LLC liable for any errors caused by, or potential failures of either Elias Sports Bureau or SportRadar.
+FFPC, LLC. will act as the commissioner of the overall event and will have final say over all decisions related and regarding the Fantasy Football Players Championship.
+Entrants warrant that they are familiar with the workings of Elias Sports Bureau and SportRadar, and agree not to hold FFPC, LLC. liable for any errors caused by, or potential failures of either Elias Sports Bureau or SportRadar.

 Winners will be notified by email or regular mail within 10 days after the final league and overall results are posted on the FFPC web site.
-All award money will be paid in U.S. dollars and will be mailed out no later than January 20th, 2018 to all participants that have provided their tax reporting information.
+All award money will be paid in U.S. dollars and will be mailed out no later than January 20th, 2020 to all participants that have provided their tax reporting information.
 All taxes associated with the receipt of any award are the sole responsibility of the winner.
-For Players – By Players, LLC will pay 100% of all FFPC awards directly to each winning principal participant unless a prize split is requested by the principal participant, as described directly below.
-For Players – By Players, LLC is not responsible for, or bound by, any agreement between the principal participant and any co-managers or group.
-For Players – By Players, LLC reserves the right to substitute any non-cash award by cash or by an award of equal or greater value.
+FFPC, LLC. will pay 100% of all FFPC awards directly to each winning principal participant unless a prize split is requested by the principal participant, as described directly below.
+FFPC, LLC. is not responsible for, or bound by, any agreement between the principal participant and any co-managers or group.
+FFPC, LLC. reserves the right to substitute any non-cash award by cash or by an award of equal or greater value.

 Prize splitting amongst principal participant and their co-managers is now available.
 The principal participant will always remain the sole legal prize winner and MUST authorize payment to his co-manager in writing.
 The principal participant will fill out and sign the authorization form indicating the name & address of his co-manager and the amount he should receive.
 Both the principal participant and the co-manager will each fill out a W-9.
-Once these documents are received and approved by the For Players – By Players, LLC, the prize monies will be released to both parties.
+Once these documents are received and approved by FFPC, LLC. the prize monies will be released to both parties.
 At year’s end, both the principal participant and the co-manager will each receive IRS Form-1099 for their prize awards.

 Limitations to prize splitting: prize splitting is limited to TWO persons only: the principal participant and the co-manager.
-Under no circumstance will For Players – By Players LLC. issue payment to anyone other than these two persons.
+Under no circumstance will FFPC, LLC. issue payment to anyone other than these two persons.
 Only total prize awards of $2,000 or greater will be eligible for prize splitting.
 This can be a combination of any CASH prizes won in any FFPC tournament, league or contest.
 FFPC Dollars or any non-cash prizes are not applicable for prize splitting.
 Each share of prize split awards must be a minimum of $600.
-For Players – By Players LLC. may, at its own discretion, refuse to accept any prize splitting request and process the entire award to the principal participant.
-Please email firstname.lastname@example.org with any further questions regarding the prize splitting process.
+FFPC, LLC. may, at its own discretion, refuse to accept any prize splitting request and process the entire award to the principal participant.
+Please email email@example.com with any further questions regarding the prize splitting process.

 Please refer to Terms & Conditions for eligibility, prohibited players, and other game rules.